eslint/archive-website/docs/2.0.0/rules/no-whitespace-before-property.md

 ## When Not To Use It

-Turn this rule off if you do not care about allowing whitespace around dot or brackets before properties of objects if they are on the same line.
+Turn this rule off if you do not care about allowing whitespace around the dot or before the opening bracket before properties of objects if they are on the same line.

 ## Version